-- English as a Second Language (ESL) preK-12 add-on endorsement with master's degree (one week required summer residency) - 2.
+- 1. English as a Second Language (ESL) preK-12 add-on endorsement with master's degree (one week required summer residency) - 2.
 English as a Second Language (ESL) preK-12 add-on endorsement with certificate only (one week required summer residency) - 3.
-Adult Education/Collegiate track with master's degree (one week required summer residency) 4.
+Adult Education/Collegiate track with master's degree (one week required summer residency) - 4.
 Adult Education/Collegiate track Certificate (one week required summer residency)

-4. Adult Education/Collegiate track Certificate (one week required summer residency) Students seeking the English as a Second Language preK-12 add-on endorsement from the Virginia Department of Education ar required to have a minimum of 6 hours of foreign language at the undergraduate or graduate level.
+Students seeking the English as a Second Language preK-12 add-on endorsement from the Virginia Department of Education are required to have a minimum of 6 hours of foreign language at the undergraduate or graduate level.
 A submitted copy of the current teaching license is required along with the admissions application.

-Required Core Courses (must be completed the first semester) ACAD WRIT Academic Writing Seminar EDUC 500 Online Orientation EFND 500 Orientation/Professional Concerns UNIV LIB Library Information Research & Resources ESL PreK-12 add-on endorsement with master's degree ECUR 511 Curriculum, Methods, & Assessment EDIP 541 Developmental Leadership EDIP 542 Introduction to Curriculum and Instruction EDIP 543 Technology for Education EFND 598 Professional Project2 ETSL 505 Serving English Language Learners in PreK-12 Classrooms ETSL 510 Linguistics ETSL 520 Methods of Teaching English to Speakers of Other Languages ETSL 530 Teaching Grammar, Writing & Oral Communication ETSL 540 Multi-Cultural Education ETSL 560 First and Second Language Acquisition ETSL 570 Teaching Reading ETSL 590 Roles and Responsibilities of the ESL Specialist ESL PreK-12 add-on endorsement with certificate only Required ETSL 510 Linguistics ETSL 520 Methods of Teaching English to Speakers of Other Languages ETSL 530 Teaching Grammar, Writing & Oral Communication ETSL 560 First and Second Language Acquisition ETSL 570 Teaching Reading Optional Electives ETSL 505 Serving English Language Learners in PreK-12 Classrooms ETSL 540 Multi-Cultural Education ETSL 590 Roles and Responsibilities of the ESL Specialist Note: Although the certificate can be completed in 15 hours, individuals seeking to teach at the collegiate level shoul complete a minimum of 18 hours of TESOL coursework (ETSL).
-Adult Education/Collegiate track with master's degree ECUR 511 Curriculum, Methods, & Assessment EDIP 541 Developmental Leadership EDIP 542 Introduction to Curriculum and Instruction
+Required Core Courses (must be completed the first semester)

+ACAD WRIT Academic Writing Seminar0 EDUC 500 Online Orientation

+EFND 500 Orientation/Professional Concerns UNIV LIB Library Information Research & Resources ESL PreK-12 add-on endorsement with master's degree Required ECUR 511 Curriculum, Methods, & Assessment OR EDIP 542 Introduction to Curriculum and Instruction .
+3 EDIP 541 Developmental Leadership EDIP 543 Technology for Education EFND 598 Professional Project ETSL 510 Linguistics ETSE 520 Methods of Teaching English to Speakers of Other Languages ETSL 530 Teaching English Language Learners Reading and Writing in the Content Areas 3 ETSL 560 First and Second Language Acquisition 3 ETSL 570 Teaching Reading 3 ETSL 590 Roles and Responsibilities of the ESL Specialist TESOL Elective (Choose one) ETSL 505 Serving English Language Learners in K-12 Classrooms ETSL 505 Serving English Language Learners in K-12 Classicollis ETSL 540 Multi-Cultural Education ESL PreK-12 add-on endorsement with certificate only Required ETSL 510 Linguistics 3 ETSL 520 Methods of Teaching English to Speakers of Other Languages ETSL 530 Teaching English Language Learners Reading and Writing in the Content Areas ETSL 560 First and Second Language Acquisition ETSL 570 Teaching Reading Adult Education/Collegiate track with master's degree Required ECUR 511 Curriculum, Methods, & Assessment OR EDIP Introduction to Curriculum and Instruction 3 EDIP 541 Developmental Leadership EDIP 543 Technology for Education EFND 598 Professional Project ETSL 510 Linguistics ETSL 525 Language Teaching Approaches and Practices ETSL 550 Teaching English as a Second or Foreign Language to Adults ETSL 560 First and Second Language Acquisition ETSL 570 Teaching Reading Electives (Choose two) ETSL 505 Serving English Language Learners in K-12 Classrooms (3) - ETSL 540 Multi-Cultural Education (3) ETSL 590 Roles and Responsibilities of the ESL Specialist (3) ETLC 542 Foundations of Education OR EDIP 540 Philosophy & Issues of Education (3) Adult Education/Collegiate track with certificate only Required 2 ETSL 510 Linguistics ETSL 525 Language Teaching Approaches and Practices ETSL 525 Earlydage Teaching Approaches and Fractices ETSL 560 First and Second Language Acquisition ETSL 570 Teaching Reading Note: Although the certificate can be completed in 15 hours, individuals seeking to teach at the collegiate le minimum of 18 hours of TESOL coursework (ETSL). evel should complete a TESOL/Cross-Cultural Track Required EDIP 542 Introduction to Curriculum and Instruction 3 EDIP 543 Technology in Education